1. The governing force by which the universe is supposed to operate, but doesn't really.

 Simple logic: If the kid smokes weed and smoking weed will cause cancer, therefore the kid will get cancer. (even though that's open for debate).

-There is no form of logic in a woman's method of thinking.
+There is no form of logic in a woman

 Logic: A system of reasoning.